Do Kwon: Collapse of Terra blockchain

-The crash contributed to hundreds of billions of dollars lost across the crypto ecosystem.

-Class actions
+Class Actions and Forced Arbitration

 With approximately 200,000 South Korean Luna investors harmed by the crash, groups of Korean investors announced that they would be filing a class-action lawsuit against Terraform Labs.
-The South Korean government also announced that it would pursue Cofounder Kwon on criminal charges.
+The South Korean government also announced that it would pursue Kwon on criminal charges.
 As of 17 May, more than 1,600 investors have signed up for the lawsuit with domestic law firms LKB & Partners LLC and Kisung LLC.

 In the United States, a class action, Patterson v.
 TerraForm Labs Pte Ltd. et al., was filed against Kwon and others in the United States District Court for the Northern District of California on 17 June 2022.
 Briefs are being presented to the United States District Court for the Northern District of California under the counsel of Scott + Scott Attorneys at Law LLP, The Rosen Law Firm PA, Kahn Swick Foti LLP, and Bragar Eagel & Squire P.C., accusing Do Kwon and Terraform Labs of soliciting unregistered securities while misleading investors about their viability.